 From the moment your kids hop in the car after school, you can start to ease them into the transition from school to home.
 We can provide them with a crucial break time involving healthy snacks and winding downtime before they jump into their homework assignments.
-Check out the 5 secrets to ensure a happy after school routine for your kids.

 Have A Set Time For Homework

 Doing homework can be difficult at the best of times, especially when kids have finished school and they want to play or relax.
 Having a set time for them to do homework will make it easier for them to get into the habit of it.
 For example, you could let them take a break first by engaging in some enriching activities before they get started on their homework.
 Also, be consistent.
 By ensuring they do their homework at the same time every day, it will become easier for them to sit down and get it down.